 Through our Vulnerable Groups focus area, our approach has been primarily as a funder and enabler.
 Through our Governance and Nutrition focus areas, we play the role of orchestrator, where we aim to bring about far reaching reform within the sectors concerned.
 Here too, we have our own strategy for each theme.
 And we support partners who share our goals.

-Energise women, youth, marginalised and vulnerable communities, strengthen community participation and boost women’s leadership--across Odisha, Rajasthan and Karnataka.
+FES is empowering and enabling women, youth, marginalised and vulnerable communities, strengthen community participation and boost women’s leadership--across Odisha, Rajasthan and Karnataka.
 The aim is to create more inclusive and representative Panchayati Raj Institutions, village development and habitation-level village institutions.